JetBrains/kotlin-web-site/docs/reference/object-declarations.md

 }
 ```

 This is called an *object declaration*.
-If there's a name following the *object* keyword, we are not talking about an _expression_ any more.
+If there's a name following the *object*{: .keyword } keyword, we are not talking about an _expression_ anymore.
 We cannot assign such a thing to a variable, but we can refer to it by its name.
 Such objects can have supertypes:

 ``` kotlin
 object DefaultListener : MouseAdapter() {